The World's Most Hardest MC Project

-The World's Most Hardest MC Project, is the fifth studio album by D-Block member and New York rapper Styles P. It was released on November 20, 2012, by D-Block and E1 Music.
+The World's Most Hardest MC Project, is the fifth studio album by D-Block member and New York rapper Styles P. It was released on November 20, 2012, by Phantom Entertainment, D-Block Records, Asti, and eOne Music.
 The album was supported by two singles, "I Know" and "Araab Styles".
 Producers on the album included Jahlil Beats and AraabMuzik, among others, with features including Sheek Louch, Bucky, Large Amount, A.P. and Snyp.

 Background

 On August 23, 2012, Styles P released the free EP The Diamond Life Project, a collaboration with streetwear/skateboarding label Diamond Supply Co.
 The mixtape featured guest appearances from French Montana, Pusha T, Curren$y, Trae Tha Truth and Fred the Godson; as well as production from Jahlil Beats, The Beat Bully, Lex Luger, V Don and The Alchemist.

 After the release of the EP, Styles continued work on The World's Most Hardest MC Project.

 The album features production from AraabMuzik and Jahlil Beats among other street producers with the only features coming from the D-Block family.
 The original release date was November 13, 2012, but it was pushed back to November 19.